Initial Certification for Radiation Oncology

 • Pass the oral Certifying Exam

-• Provide proof of valid state or provincial medical license
+• Provide proof of valid state or provincial medical license.
+For those in training, a valid training license is acceptable.

 • Demonstrate high moral and ethical principles.
 The American Board of Radiology expects candidates for Initial Certification to uphold fundamental moral and ethical principles.